systemd/mkosi/README.md

 dnf install arch-install-scripts btrfs-progs debootstrap dosfstools edk2-ovmf squashfs-tools gnupg python3 tar veritysetup xz zypper
 ```

+On Debian/Ubuntu it might be necessary to install the `ubuntu-keyring`
+and/or `debian-archive-keyring` packages explicitly, in addition to
+`debootstrap`, depending on what kind of distribution images you want
+to build. `debootstrap` on Debian only pulls in the Debian keyring on
+its own, and the version on Ubuntu only the one from Ubuntu.

 Note that the minimum required Python version is 3.5.

 If SecureBoot signing is to be used, then the "sbsign" tool needs to